TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/virtual-endpoint-tyk-oas.md

 - `functionName`: the name of the JavaScript function that will be executed when the virtual endpoint is triggered
 - `body`: [optional] a `base64` encoded string containing the JavaScript code
 - `path`: [optional] the relative path to the source file containing the JavaScript code
-- `proxyOnError`: [optional] a boolean that determines the behaviour of the gateway if an error occurs during the execution of the virtual endpoint's function; if set to `true` the request will be proxied to upstream if the function errors, if set to `false` the request will not be proxied and Tyk will return an error response.
-Defaults to `false`
+- `proxyOnError`: [optional, defaults to `false`] a boolean that determines the behaviour of the gateway if an error occurs during the execution of the virtual endpoint's function; if set to `true` the request will be proxied to upstream if the function errors, if set to `false` the request will not be proxied and Tyk will return an error response
-- `requireSession`: [optional] a boolean that indicates whether the virtual endpoint should have access to the session object; if `true` then the key session data will be provided to the function as the `session` variable.
-Defaults to `false`
+- `requireSession`: [optional defaults to `false`] a boolean that indicates whether the virtual endpoint should have access to the session object; if `true` then the key session data will be provided to the function as the `session` variable

 {{< note success >}}
 **Note**